DiMorten/deforestation_uncertainty/README.md

         - "KL": Kullback-Leibler Divergence.
         - "pred_entropy_single": Used for "single run" experiment (Baseline).
 Automatically set if
     - `removePolygons`: If True, remove polygons with an area smaller to 6.25ha, following PRODES methodology.
 Default: True
+    - `plotLandsat`: If True, plot from Figure 7 to 10.
+It is required to have Landsat images as input.
+Default: False
  Default: "earlier"
 4. Run all